kylebustard/cartesian-geometry/README.md

 });
 ```

-Our function that makes this test pass (once we also export and import the function appropiately):
+Our function that makes this test pass:

 ```javascript
 function classifyTriangle(obj) {